jasongrimes/grimesit-mm/_pages/about.md

 a software and DevOps consulting firm providing technical products and services.
 I'm supported by a network of friends and seasoned experts in systems, design, development, and business, with whom I am proud to associate.

 I solve problems.
-I understand techology.
+I understand technology.
 If you have technology-related problems, please [contact](/contact/) me to learn how I can help.